Senegal: Strengthening Urban and Coastal Resilience in Saint-Louis

 - Component 4: Coordination of activities across projects financed by the World Bank as well as other development partners.
-The ACP-EU NDRR project supports, among others, stakeholder dialogues and the documentation of best practices.
+The ACP-EU NDRR project supported, among others, stakeholder dialogues and the documentation of best practices.

 Partnerships and Coordination

-The project supports active dialogue and coordination among the various development partners active in Senegal (including the French Development Agency and the Institut Technologique des Canaries), to ensure effectiveness and maximize impact.
-The Bank is also working in close collaboration with the Municipality of Saint Louis, the Technical Support Department, the Regional Development Agency, and the Municipal Development Agency.
+The project supported active dialogue and coordination among the various development partners active in Senegal (including the French Development Agency and the Institut Technologique des Canaries), to ensure effectiveness and maximize impact.
+The Bank also worked in close collaboration with the Municipality of Saint Louis, the Technical Support Department, the Regional Development Agency, and the Municipal Development Agency.

 Window of Action